ECEJunkies/multice/README.md

 The build system has a configuration file `build.cfg`.
 ##### `optomise`
 Can either be yes or no.
-Specifies whether to run the simple optomisation function on the kernel.
+Specifies whether to run the simple optimisation function on the kernel.
 ##### `test`
 Can either be yes or no.
 Specifies whether to test the final kernel (using load).
 Only picks up syntax errors.